conda-forge/conda-forge.github.io/src/maintainer/adding_pkgs.rst

 Feedstock name
 ..............

-If you want the name of the feedstock different from the package name in the staged-recipes, you can use the ``feedstock-name`` directive in the recipe of that package, like this:
+If you want the name of the feedstock to be different from the package name in the staged-recipes, you can use the ``feedstock-name`` directive in the recipe of that package, like this:

 .. code-block:: yaml